Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Except for the passenger toe pan rust, which was a known issue before purchase:

-Having replaced entire panels of rusted metal in the previous Lemans, this repair will be child's play.
+Having replaced entire panels of rusted metal in the previous Lemans, this repair shouldn't' be too tough.

 The rear window gutter, also a known issue before purchase, may present some challenges: